Conventional and practical metallic superconductivity arising from repulsive Coulomb coupling: Eliashberg-Migdal theory

 Integrating over the momentum-shell leads to the approximation $U(\omega)=U_0+U_1|\omega|$.
 A numerical integration of the full screened Coulomb interaction Eq.~\ref{eq:Ufull} shows that this form is a good approximation for a large range of parameters.

 We will now evaluate the transition temperature condition Eq.~\ref{eq:Disc} for the above interaction parametrized by $U_{0,1}$, which ultimately depend on the electron gas parameter.
-The condition Eq.~\ref{eq:Disc} that determines whether the system supports superconductivity or not, in the $T\rightarrow 0$ limit, can be written as:
+To evaluate Eq.~\ref{eq:Disc} in this case, we first substitute the linearized approximation for $U(\omega)$ from the previous paragraph into the integrals $D_{j=1,\dots 5}$ that appear in Eq.~\ref{eq:Disc}.
+Since we are interested in whether such an interaction can support SC at any transition temperature, we take the $T\rightarrow 0$ limit and focus on the leading order i.e. $\left(\textrm{log}\frac{\omega_D}{\pi T_0}\right)^2$ term in Eq.~\ref{eq:Disc}.
+The resulting coefficient, after some algebra, can be written as:

 Defining $y=\omega_D/\omega_c$ provides an upper bound on the repulsive interaction

 that allows the existence of superconductivity.
 This is analogous to the fact that the Eliashberg coupling $\lambda$~\cite{mcmillan1968transition} must exceed the Coulomb pseudopotential $\mu^*$ to generate superconductivity.
 It should be noted that, the result of absence of superconductivity is technically based on a lower-bound on $T_c$, which leaves open the possibility of weak superconductivity with very low $T_c$.
 The parameters $U_{0,1}$ can be calculated for the electron gas using Eq.~\ref{eq:Ufull}.
 As shown in Fig.~\ref{fig:U0U1}, the electron gas can satisfy the above superconductivity condition for only one of the values of $r_s=2.8$ considered for $\omega_c=E_F$.
 Note that this SC for $r_s=2.8$ disappears for $\omega_c<0.9 E_F$, since reducing $\omega_c$ moves each point to lower $U_1\omega_c$.
 One caveat for these results is that unlike the case of SC induced by electron-phonon coupling~\cite{marsiglio2008electron}, the electron gas points depend on the width $k_c=10^{-3}k_F$ of the momentum-space shell over which the order parameter $\phi_m(k)$ is uniform.
 In fact, smaller $k_c$ turns out to be more favorable to superconductivity so that for $k_c=10^{-2}k_F$ would render the range of $r_s$ non-superconducting while $k_c=10^{-6}k_F$ would lead to most of the range in Fig.~\ref{fig:U0U1} superconducting.
 However, this is an artifact of the momentum space singularities in the $T=0$ polarizability function $\varpi$ that would be rounded at finite temperature $T$.
 This limits the validity of our results to the regime $k_c>T_c/v_F$.
 Therefore, for practical SC, one should limit to $k_c>10^{-4}k_F$.
 Even for parameters with superconductivity, the $T_c$ is expected to drop for small $\omega_c$, which can be checked by explicit numerical solution of the gap equation Eq.~\ref{eq:Eliash}.
 However, it is clear from the results in Fig.~\ref{fig:U0U1} that $T_c$ is likely to be small or absent in much of the parameter regime of the 3D electron gas.